 Paula Deen speaks to the press at the Country Music Television Awards in Nashville, Tennessee on June 9, 2010.
 UPI/Terry Wyatt | License Photo

-NEW YORK, June 26 (UPI) -- Walmart said Wednesday it is ending its relationship with celebrity chef Paula Deen, who admitted using the N-word but denied she made it a habit.
+NEW YORK, June 21 (UPI) -- The Food Network said Friday it won't renew its contract with Georgia-born celebrity chef Paula Deen, who has apologized for using racial slurs in the past.

 "Food Network will not renew Paula Deen's contract when it expires at the end of this month," a network spokesman told People.com.